rackerlabs/technical-blog/_posts/2020-02-26-topics-in-the-google-cloud-professional-data-engineer-certification-exam.md

 author: Sabeehah Ahmed
 published: true
 authorIsRacker: true
-bio: "Sabeehah Ahmed is a Solutions Architect specialising in Google Cloud.
-She creates detailed design solutions to meet customers requirements.
-Sabeehah studied Biomedical Engineering at university where she learned about medical devices.
-And she loves desserts especially anything with chocolate."
+bio: "Sabeehah Ahmed is a Solutions Architect specializing in Google Cloud.
+She creates detailed design solutions to meet customer requirements.
+Sabeehah studied Biomedical Engineering at university, where she learned about medical devices.
+And she loves desserts, especially anything with chocolate."
 categories:
     - Oracle
     - Database
 metaTitle: "Topics in the Google Cloud Professional Data Engineer certification exam"
-metaDescription: "In this post, I'm sharing all the main resources that I used to study for this exam and topics covered in the exam."
+metaDescription: "In this post, I'm sharing all the primary resources that I used to study for this exam and topics covered in the exam."
 ogTitle: "Topics in the Google Cloud Professional Data Engineer certification exam"
-ogDescription: "In this post, I'm sharing all the main resources that I used to study for this exam and topics covered in the exam."
+ogDescription: "In this post, I'm sharing all the primary resources that I used to study for this exam and topics covered in the exam."
 ---

 For a few years now, I've had an interest in the concepts of *machine learning (ML)* and wanted to know more.
-When I came across the Google&reg; Cloud Professional Data Engineer certification exam, I was so intrigued about how these ML concepts intertwine with cloud concepts, especially in the Google Cloud Platform (GCP).
+When I came across the Google&reg; Cloud Professional Data Engineer certification exam, I was intrigued about how ML concepts intertwine with cloud concepts, especially in the Google Cloud Platform (GCP).

 <!-- more -->

-As a Biomedical Engineering student at university, I know that the concepts of ML strongly relate to how the human brain works, so it's interesting to see how neural connections of the brain can be used in computing.
-With no background in cloud other than a year of experience in the cloud-computing field, I achieved three Google Cloud certifications&mdash;an accomplishment that makes me really proud.
+As a Biomedical Engineering student at university, I know that the concepts of ML strongly relate to how the human brain works.
+It's interesting to see how computing can use the neural connections of the brain.
+With no background in cloud other than a year of experience in the cloud computing field, I achieved three Google Cloud certifications&mdash;an accomplishment that makes me really proud.

-In this post, I'm sharing the main resources that I used to study for this exam and topics covered in the exam.
+In this post, I'm sharing the primary resources that I used to study for this exam and topics covered in the exam.

 ### Study sources

 Here are the places I went to prepare for taking the exam.

-#### Data Engineering on GCP Course at Fast Lane
+#### Data Engineering on GCP course at Fast Lane

-While studying for this certification, I first attended a four-day Google course, which I highly recommend if are interested in Big Data and ML within Google.
+While studying for this certification, I first attended a four-day Google course, which I highly recommend if you are interested in Big Data and ML within Google.
-In this course, I learned about the tools that GCP provides when ingesting, preparing, and analysing Big Data.
+In this course, I learned about the tools that GCP provides when ingesting, preparing, and analyzing Big Data.
 Some of the key topics were:

 - Challenges faced with Data Engineering
 - Deep dive into: